Overview of Flexible Work Arrangements

 - First, use this chart to assess your current position to see if it is a good fit for a flexible work arrangement and utilize the helpful tips for establishing a flexible work arrangement with your manager.

-- Once you have determined that your position is a good fit for a FWA, you must complete the Flexible Work Arrangement/Work from Home Form.
-In addition, if you wish to telework as part of your FWA, a Telecommuting Agreement must be completed and signed by you and your supervisor.
+- Once you have determined that your position is a good fit for a FWA, the UT Flexible Work Arrangement Request Proposal (PDF) must be completed and signed by you and your supervisor.
 You then must obtain the approval of your dean or director prior to the initiating a telecommuting arrangement.
 Teleworking must be in accordance with the HOP 5-2130 Telecommuting Policy.
 Review the UT Flexible Work Arrangement Terms and Conditions document.

 Your responsibilities once a FWA is established